axk42-op/axk42-op/README.md

 - 🔭 Currently working on: https://wordflow.co.in
 - 🌱 Learning: Python / Cloud / System Design
-- 👯 Open to collaborating on open-source projects
+- 👯 Open to collaborating on open-source project
-- ⚡ Fun fact: Add something interesting here

 ---